All SBPL locations will be closed from Thursday November 28 through Friday, November 29 for Thanksgiving.

 Balancing the Budget

 Prior to COVID and 2020, the City did not have to take substantial measures to balance its budget.
 The rapid and substantial decline of the City’s sales tax and Hotel (TOT) revenues during COVID however cost the City $30 million in revenue across all funds.
-Of this, the impact to the General Fund, which provides funding for essential city services like public safety, is estimated to be over $20 million, or more than 10%.
+Of this, the impact to the General Fund, which provides funding for essential city services like public safety, was over $20 million, or more than 10%.

 City Hall and El Paseo